 Students may require a valid passport to enter Canada.
 Some countries require further documentation for entry.
 Please visit the Government of Canada website to determine if you require any further documentation to enter the country.

 We will be offering some field trip opportunities over the four weeks of the program.
 These field trips are not mandatory but students are responsible for any additional costs.

 - Whale watching in Cape Breton Highlands

-- Cannon firing at the Fortress
+- Cannon and musket firing at the Fortress

 - Night tours and ghost stories at the Fortress